aetperf/FastTransfer-Documentation/index.md

     Method for parallelism (if needed).
     Allowed Values:

-    - `DataDriven` Use the distinct value of the distributeKeyColumn (which can be an expression) to distribute data
+    - `DataDriven` Use the distinct value of the distributeKeyColumn (which can be a column or an expression) to distribute data
-    - `Ctid` Recommanded for postgreSQL. use the Ctid pseudo column (for pgsql and pgcopy source only)
+    - `Ctid` Recommanded and exclusive for postgreSQL and postgreSQL compatible.
+Use the Ctid pseudo column (for pgsql and pgcopy source only)
     - `Random` Use a modulo on the distributeKeyColumn to distribute data
     - `Rowid` For Oracle sources only : use rowid slices
     - `RangeId` Use a numeric range to distribute data (useful with an identity column or sequence without gaps.
 The column must be numerical)
     - `Ntile` Use the ntile function to distribute data evenly data can be numerical, date, datetime or string
-    - `NZDataSlice` : Netezza only.
+    - `NZDataSlice` : Netezza source only.
 Use the data slices to distribute data retrieval
     - `None` No parallelism

     Default Value: `None`.
 If you want to use a parallel export/import use other than None.
 Try to use Parallelism only if you have a large amount of data to transfer (more than 1M cells).